The early-stage UK companies growing stronger in lockdown | IFA Magazine

 But clients won’t be hearing these stories in the news.

-So they won’t know about the Cambridge-based software company taking video call technology to a new level.
+So they won’t know about the Cambridge-based software company whose astonishing technology powers thousands of video calls.

-Or the company whose apps are helping staff working remotely to look after their mental health.
+Or the company whose apps are helping staff working remotely to stay on top of their mental health.

 Issued by Octopus Investments Limited, which is authorised and regulated by the Financial Conduct Authority.
 Registered office: 33 Holborn, London, EC1N 2HT.
 Registered in England and Wales No. 03942880.
 Issued: August 2020.
 CAM010069.